 Finding the Right Coffee Grind

-You might not know what grind will work best for your brewing method, so we’ve put together a short guide on our selection of grind types and the various brewing methods that are covered by our range of delicious, freshly roasted coffees.
+You might not know what grind will work best for your brewing method, or which coffee maker is for you, so we’ve put together a short guide on our selection of grind types and the various brewing methods that are covered by our range of delicious, freshly roasted coffees.

 Brewing Methods: Bean-to-Cup Machines

 Offering speed and convenience, Bean-to-Cup coffee machines take on the entire brewing process, allowing users to make delicious coffees at the touch of a button.
 As Bean-to-Cup machines take care of the grinding of beans, users will want to buy our whole beans to make their favourite coffees.

 Brewing Methods: Espresso Machines, AeroPress, Moka Pots